 Snow shoveling can literally be a “pain in the back” for many and a more serious health hazard for some.
-Investing in a new snow thrower might be the best option for a stress-free snowy winter.
-Here’s some advice that’s good to have when you’re purchasing a snow thrower:
+Investing in a new snow blower might be the best option for a stress-free snowy winter.
+Here’s some advice that’s good to have when you’re purchasing a snow blower.

 Two- or Four-Cycle Engine